ZainNemat/szn-ui-react-native-bottom-sheet/README.md

 # React Native Bottom Sheet

 A smooth, customizable bottom sheet component for React Native with gesture support and TypeScript definitions.
+Ensure that you're using the latest version as previous versions may be broken or depreciated.

 ![Bottom Sheet Demo](./demo.gif)